 Cryptorchidism refers to an absence of a testis (or testes) in the scrotal sac.
 It may refer to an undescended testis, ectopic testis, or an atrophic or absent testis.
-Correct localisation of testes is essential because surgical management varies on location.
+Correct localisation of the testes is essential because surgical management varies on location.

-The testes develop in the abdomen and at ~21 weeks of gestation and migrate toward the inguinal canal through the deep inguinal ring.
+The testes develop in the abdomen and at ~21 weeks of gestation migrate toward the inguinal canal through the deep inguinal ring.
 The migration is complete at ~30 weeks.
 The gubernaculum is the ligament which connects the testes to the scrotum.
 Under hormonal influence (probably testosterone), the gubernaculum contracts, and the testes descend into the scrotum.
 Causes/associations of undescended testes are:

 - premature birth (birth occurs before full descent of testes)

 - intrauterine growth restriction (IUGR)

 - associations with smoking, alcohol intake during pregnancy